Atmosphere/atmosphere/README.md

 ## Welcome to Atmosphere: The Asynchronous WebSocket/Comet Framework
 The Atmosphere Framework contains client and server side components.
-The majority of popular frameworks are either supporting Atmosphere or supported natively by the framework(**).
-Atmosphere can be deployed in any Servlet Container or on top of the [Netty Framework](https://github.com/Atmosphere/nettosphere)
+The majority of [popular frameworks](https://github.com/Atmosphere/atmosphere/wiki/Atmosphere-PlugIns-and-Extensions) are either supporting Atmosphere or supported natively by the framework.
+The Atmosphere Framework supports all majors [Browsers and Servers](https://github.com/Atmosphere/atmosphere/wiki/Supported-WebServers-and-Browsers)

    Follow us on [Twitter](http://www.twitter.com/atmo_framework) or get the latest news [here](http://jfarcand.wordpress.com)

-### Getting Started with WebSocket and Long-Polling
+### Official Documentation
-This [tutorial](https://github.com/Atmosphere/atmosphere/wiki/Getting-Started-with-The-Atmosphere-Framework-and-WebSocket) quickly demonstrates how to write a WebSocket application.
+Our Wiki contains [several tutorials](https://github.com/Atmosphere/atmosphere/wiki) for getting started.
+You can also browse the framework's [Javadoc](http://atmosphere.github.com/atmosphere/apidocs/)

 ### To use Atmosphere, add the following dependency:
 ```xml